 - Research: Using real case studies to have students work in groups to research an accounting dilemma and then type a memo/letter supporting their conclusion.

-These projects will serve as a way for students to learn the vital analytical, interpersonal and communication skills critical for their success as they enter careers in accounting.
+These projects will serve as a way for nextgen accountants to learn the vital analytical, interpersonal and communication skills critical for their success as they enter careers in accounting.

 In public practice, accounting work traditionally has been historical in nature, with tax and audit work both centered on analyzing information that is several months old, oftentimes after management has scrutinized the data ad nausea.
 This historical approach met the needs of regulators, bankers and customers by providing a glimpse into the company but didn’t allow for much excitement for the people doing the work – practitioners – nor does it provide additional value to the most important stakeholder – the client.
 On the industry side, accounting work can be seen as rote and mundane as the month-end closing process is performed over and over again with the same set of financial information being generated each month for management’s review.